jorgenmiller/blog-hugo/content/blog/The BrickPi and Motor Control.md

 Here is a python program that I made for the BrickPi.
 The purpose is to get input from the right joystick and give output with the motors.
 The speed of motor B is controlled by the x position of the right joystick and the speed of motor c is controlled by the y position of the right joystick.
 The joysticks give values between 0 and 32,500 It also has the ability to quit the program if the mode button is pressed.
 On my logitech F310 gamepad, that is the center button labeled logitech.

+The program uses inputs 0.1 to read the gamepad.
+Use `pip install inputs` to get it.
+Once installed, `get_gamepad()` may work properly, but you may need to edit it. you can find the name of your gamepad by looking in `/dev/input`.

 The main difficulty I had when trying to make this program was reading the gamepad and instructing the BrickPi simultaneously.
 The gamepad uses a loop where it waits for an input, but the BrickPi needs to loop to run the motors.
-The gamepad loop blocks the BrickPi, but this program uses threading to do both.
+The gamepad loop normally blocks the BrickPi, but this program uses threading to do both.

 ~~~~python
 from inputs import get_gamepad    #input from gamepad